According with the Way

 Underneath the scheming something larger is going on.
 It makes use of my thoughts and feelings but connecting to life is not dependent on the outcomes of schemes.

-Sitting Meditation: The Basics of Practice
+Sitting Meditation: The Basics

 Meditation is not hard to learn.
 Getting started is as simple as sitting down and noticing how it is for you.
 You don’t have to sit in a certain way, although if you start to love it and want to do it more, it may help to figure out how to get comfortable so your body isn’t bothering you.